opentok/opentok-linux-sdk-samples/Publisher-Only/README.md

   TARGET_LINK_LIBRARIES(${PROJECT_NAME} ${LIBSDL2_LIBRARIES} libopentok)
 ```

-We use [CMake](https://cmake.org) in this sample application so you have to
-install it before trying to build the sample application.
-There are other
-dependencies you have to install too.
-These are:
+This application uses [CMake](https://cmake.org).
+Before building
+the sample application, install it and these other dependencies:

   - build-essential
   - cmake
   - clang